 Yes, I think that's grounds to start impeachment proceedings.

-So we're calling upon the House to begin impeachment hearings immediately.
+So we're calling upon the House to begin impeachment hearings immediately on the impeachment dollar shop.

 Would you vote yes or no?